lepinkainen/hovimestari/README.md

 The name "Hovimestari" means "Butler" in Finnish, and this assistant generates its briefs in Finnish.

+## Features

+- **Calendar Integration**: Import events from multiple iCloud/WebCal calendars
+- **Weather Forecasts**: Automatically fetches weather data from MET Norway API
+- **Family Information**: Keeps track of family members and their birthdays
+- **Daily Briefs**: Generates personalized daily briefs in Finnish with a formal butler tone
+- **Memory Storage**: Stores all information in a simple SQLite database

 ## Overview

 Hovimestari is a simple yet powerful personal assistant that: